AshleyJKnapp/cmpm121-final/README.md

 ## How we satisfied the software requirements
 - F3.a Although we didn't reach these implementations we planned to implement text regarding which furniture you were holding and adding variables that could be passed into text for internalization.
 - F3.b The game was planned to be accessible with languages such as Chinese,Tagalog, and Spanish as these are languages our group members are familiar with and could create translations for, albeit simple.
-- F3.c We also planned to have our game become installable as an APK for use on android since APKs make it easy to install devices not on app stores.
-This did threaten quite a challenge if approached as this is unfamiliar territory for our teammates.
+- F3.c We also planned to have our game become installable as a PWA, following [this tutorial](https://gamedevacademy.org/phaser-progressive-web-apps-tutorial/) fine tuned for phaser.
+Although we do not have working controls or UI designed for mobile, a service worker is successfully registered and an iPhone is able to save the game to the home screen.
-- F3.d Our application would be able to be played offline using our local storage logic within the code that Javascript makes intuitive to use thus making any sort of internet connection not necessary.
+- F3.d Our game partially loads when offline.
+As of right now, the Phaser game window does not load when offline, however, two HTML buttons we have outside of the game window do successfully load.
+We found that we had to save all of the source files (textures, code, and even the Phaser library) to the user's cache.
+Since we had to load pretty much all of the files into a javascript file, we used a bash script to collect all of the file names.
+In hindsight, putting all of those names into a JSON and reading from that in the Service Worker script may have been more organized than pasting all the names into the script.
 ## Reflection
 The challenge that poses these requirement allows us to reflect on our skills we have gained so far and what we could have learned if we managed to accomplish requirements.
 Learning to process text for translation and creating apps is a importnat skill in order for the reach of projects in general to reach people who uses other devices or that speak other languages.